MA (Oxon) MB BChir MRCGP (2016) DRCOG DFSRH BMS/FSRH AdvCert Menopause Care

 There is evidence that women who follow a whole food plant-based diet suffer fewer menopausal and premenstrual symptoms, and have a lower risk of heart disease, diabetes and certain cancers.
 I have a particular interest in the role of plant-based nutrition in female hormonal health, especially the association between gut health and hormonal metabolism.
 I also have an increasing interest in the role physical activity, and our interaction with nature, in restoring and maintaining health and reducing the risk of disease.

 I advise on all aspects of lifestyle medicine, and aim to make my patient consultations as holistic as possible.
 Onward referral to a dietitian and/or a coach can be made, if required.

-I provide a comprehensive service covering all aspects of female hormonal health, including menopause, perimenopause, POI and premenstrual disorders (PMS/PME/PMDD).
+I provide a comprehensive service covering all aspects of female/AFAB hormonal health, including menopause, perimenopause, POI and premenstrual disorders (PMS/PME/PMDD).